happner/happner-suite/packages/happn-cluster/README.md

 How often the node requests member list from DB, and then updates, connects and subscribes as required.

 ##### config.timing.healthReport:
-How often the node reports it's health.
+How often the node reports its health.
 The health report includes the node's state, and a list of how many peers of each service it has and expects.
 It will also log a JSON which has the following structure:
 ```
       {